 Dexterity and Vision Skills are More Refined Around Six Months Old

 A magical thing happens around four to six months!
 Vision skills refine, and babies can see all the interesting objects around them.
 Their dexterity skills also emerge, allowing them to bring these fascinating objects closer for further study.
 Babies at this age learn a great deal about their world by putting things into their mouths.
 In general, lips, tongues, and the mouth have a lot of nerve endings, and babies learn through their senses.
 Tasting objects and feeling the shape and texture of the tongue is a great way to learn about the world.5

 Right around six months, babies begin to be able to pick up objects on their own, using a raking motion.
 It is great to encourage this, as it strengthens the muscles inside the hand.

 Radial Digital Grasp Starts Around Eight Months Old

 Around eight months, babies develop a radial digital grasp, where they can pick up objects between their thumb, index finger, and middle finger.
 This evolves into a pincer grasp, where babies can pick up smaller things with their thumb and index finger.
 Think Cheerios on the highchair tray.
 This is when we need to start being vigilant of choking hazards, as a penny or bead can go from the floor into a baby’s mouth in the blink of an eye!

 Here are some tips to help encourage reaching and grabbing for things:4

 - Start early and allow interesting toys within babies’ view to encourage them to reach and grab.

 - Avoid mittens and folding sleeves over babies’ hands so they can explore by putting their hands in their mouths and moving their fingers around.

 - Allow tummy time.
-Babies can bring hands into their line of vision and start to bear weight through their hands.
+Babies can bring their hands into their line of vision and start to bear weight through their hands.
 This builds strength in the hands and arms.